defactor-com/documentation/docs/engage/front-end-ui/ecosystem.md

 - **Date** – When the burn transaction was executed

 > Token burns permanently reduce the total supply, creating deflationary pressure that can increase scarcity and potentially benefit remaining token holders by making their tokens more valuable.

+## App Types

+Some features in this dashboard differ depending on your application’s configuration:

+- **App Type 1** – Deployments that include the staking module.
+These dashboards display features like *Expected Rewards*, *Auto Buybacks*, and an *Ecosystem Addresses* table.
+- **App Type 2** – Deployments that focus on buyback and burn mechanisms.
+These dashboards display features like *Total Buyback Amount*, a *Staking Banner*, and a *Burn Events* table.

+Throughout this documentation, references to “App Type 1” and “App Type 2” indicate which feature set applies to your deployment.